Frazz by Jef Mallett for September 04, 2012

 19. Missing large

-ealeseth about 12 years ago
+ealeseth over 12 years ago

 I gave homework in math classes to practice.
 When I taught social studies (history, geography, economics, etc. culture by culture), homework was whatever they didn’t finish in class, or read a book.
 If they didn’t have a book from another place, they borrowed from me.
 This was a middle school in South Central Los Angeles.
 Some kids didn’t have any place to do homework, so they hung around for a while after school to borrow glue, colors, or other supplies.